HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 Seek a certain stream to a certain time giving a **playerIndex** and the time of the track to be sought in **milliseconds**.
 The stream is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 #### protected void SetVolume(int playerIndex, float volume)
 Modify the volume of a certain stream giving a **playerIndex**.
 The **volume** of the track value ranges between 0.0f and 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+#### protected void ChangeVideoContent(int playerIndex, int urlIndex)
+Change the video’s url  of a certain player.
+The next playback will start paused.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The urlIndex is associated with the index of the element in the list of urls.
+#### protected void ChangeVideoContent(int playerIndex, string url)
+Change the video’s url  of a certain player.
+The next playback will start paused.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The url parameter is the content to be played back.
 #### protected void AddStream(StreamProperties newStream)
 Add a new stream to the list **multiStreamProperties**.
 The stream must be added using this function instead of changing the list manually.
 #### protected string GetPlayerDebugLog(int playerIndex)